green-api/greenapi-integration-rocketchat/README.md

 1. Go to Rocket.Chat administration panel
 2. Navigate to Apps -> Private Apps -> Upload Private App
-3. Select the `greenapi-integration-rocketchat-app_X.X.X.zip` file inside the `greenapi-integration-rocketchat-app/app`
+3. Select the `greenapi_X.X.X.zip` file inside the `greenapi-integration-rocketchat-app/app`
    project folder and upload it.
 4. Configure the app URL in settings to point to your adapter instance
 5. You can now use all the aforementioned commands.